MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   [propput] HRESULT TreatAsSecure([in] BOOL value);

   // Array of origins that are allowed to issue requests with the custom scheme.
-  // Except origins with this same custom scheme, which are always allowed,
-  // the origin of any request (requests that have the
+  // Except origins with this same custom scheme the origin of any request (requests that have the
   // [Origin header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin)) to the custom scheme URL
   // needs to be in this list.
 No-origin requests are requests that do not have an Origin header,
   // such as link navigations, embedded images and are always allowed.